COVID-19 Updates: State of public health emergency declared.

 - Requires campaign disclosure statements from all candidates, including self-funded candidates.

 - Closes the fundraising loophole that allows candidates to raise funds without disclosing their donors.

 - Requires candidates to disclose the names and addresses of those who contribute more than $50.

 - Clarifies the definition of what qualifies as an expense under disclosure rules.

 - Requires communities of more than 5,000 to hold advance votes to provide more opportunities for residents to cast ballots.

 - Increases locations for voting, for people who can’t get to traditional polling places.

-Bill 23 will be implemented in time for the next municipal and school board elections in October 2021.
+The approved changes will be implemented in time for the next municipal and school board elections in October 2021.

 - Municipal election changes support transparency (November 4, 2020)